adammurdoch/kotlin-tools/base-plugins/README.md

 - Adds macOS and Linux targets.
 - Adds `nativeMain` and `nativeTest` source sets that are shared by these targets.
 You can add shared Kotlin/Native code to these source sets.
-- Adds `application { }` block.
+- Adds `application { }` block, see below for the available settings.

 ## `net.rubygrapefruit.jvm.cli-app`

 Builds a command-line application implemented in Kotlin/JVM.
 Expects that the application uses the JVM module system.

-- Adds `application { }` block
-  - `application.module` - defaults to the application name
-  - `application.mainClass` - must be specified.
-- Generates a launcher script in the distribution.
+- The distribution contains the jars for the application and a launcher script.
   This script requires that a compatible JVM can be found on the machine's `$PATH`.
+- Adds `application { }` block, see below for the available settings.

 ## `net.rubygrapefruit.jvm.embedded-jvm`